 with the first fruits of all your crops.

 Do not withhold good from those to whom it is due, when it is in your power to act.

 defend the rights of the poor and needy.

 Why do you want to publish here at The PUBLISHER © TM?
 Very simple, you receive personalized attention, publisher listens to your input, and end results are high-

 <\“What do I want to accomplish with my writing?”> You spent a great deal of time and effort to get your manuscript to this phase.
 You elected a storyline, you did your research, you typed it, edited it, rewrote and rewrote until you are ready to send it out for reading.
 So, what do I want to accomplish?

 <\“Will a publisher be interested in my manuscript?”> You should research publishers that are known to be interested in your genre of manuscript.
 Some publishers publish poetry, horror, and Si-

-The truth is you will receive plethora rejections letters for various reasons.
-Be thick skin and wade through those negative responses as a listen learned.
+The truth, you will receive a plethora of rejections letters for various reasons.
+Be thick skin and wade through those negative responses as a lesson learned.
 Rejection is the natural course of things.
 Publishers have budgets and preferences of genres.
 If you have published before and sold a solid quality of books it could possible to ease you in their door.

-Most publishers nowadays do not peruse unsolicited manuscripts without and agent.
+Most publishers nowadays do not peruse unsolicited manuscripts without an agent.
 Most agents aren’t interested if you don’t have a publisher.
 There’s the rub your catch-